indra-labs/indra/doc/whitepaper.md

 On each side of the rendezvous, the client and the server create a 6 step circuit, not reusing the intermediary, so involving 5 other nodes, the middle point being the rendezvous, equivalent to the voucher purchase and session initiation.

-The topology of the onion is the same as the Voucher Purchase and Session Initiation, except each layer only contains a session hash chain sequence, the next hop, and the payload.
+The topology of the onion is the same as the Voucher Purchase and Session Initiation, except each layer only contains a session hash chain sequence, the onion route, a time to live, and the payload.

 ```sequence
 	Alice->>Bob: 1